 Resources to Help Reunite Lost or Found Pets

-There are two animal shelters in Louisville that receive stray pets: Louisville Metro Animal Services’ intake facility at 3705 Manslick Road, and the Kentucky Humane Society’s Main Campus at 241 Steedly Drive.
+There are two animal shelters in Louisville that receive stray pets: Louisville Metro Animal Services’ (LMAS) intake facility at 3705 Manslick Road, and the Kentucky Humane Society (KHS) at 241 Steedly Drive.
+LMAS is an municipal shelter, which means they are required by city ordinance to accept strays.
+KHS is a private nonprofit shelter and accepts strays by appointment as space allows.
 Per city ordinance, both agencies keep stray pets for five days to allow their owners time to find them.
 After that time, the pets can be made available for adoption.

-If you have lost your pet, please check current stray listings at both KHS and LMAS, plus the Courier-Journal, Craigs List, and Facebook lost and found pages.
+If you have lost your pet, please check current stray listings at both LMAS and KHS, plus the Courier-Journal, Craigs List, and Facebook lost and found pages.

 - View all strays currently at the Kentucky Humane Society